Jakage/career-portfolio/README.md

 #### Jarkko Aho - Online Portfolio

 Welcome!
 I'm Jarkko Aho, and this is my online career portfolio.
-I'm a embedded systems engineering student from Helsinki Finland.
-I'm studying in Metropolia University of Applied Sciences and I'm currently working on my bachelor's thesis about Long Range radio (LoRa) modules in IoT.
+I'm a embedded systems bachelor of engineering from Helsinki Finland.
+I studied at Metropolia University of Applied Sciences and my bachelor's thesis was about Long Range radio (LoRa) modules in IoT https://www.theseus.fi/handle/10024/261996.

 In the code section and below you can find all the major projects I've done.
 Each folder has its own readme file with pictures and brief description of the project.
-You can also find my CV in English and Finnish in the code section, and more information from text based CV in English.
+You can also find more information from text based CV in English.

 --------------------------------------------------------------------------------------